 The Jones family

-#1 I was feeling overwhelmed when [Name of deceased] passed away.
+#1 I felt overwhelmed when [Name of deceased] passed away.
 The casseroles you brought over were great!
-I lived on them for a couple of weeks and may not have eaten otherwise.
+I lived on them for weeks and may not have eaten otherwise.
 Thanks for being there for me.

-#2 The meal after the funeral at the church was wonderful.
+#2 The meal after the funeral at the church was delicious.
 Thank you for hosting the family and providing all the food.
 Food is such a comfort in times like this.
-We were able to share many memories of [Name of deceased] during the meal.
+We shared many memories of [Name of deceased] during the meal.

 #3 Thank you for arranging the pizza for my family during the weekend of my mother’s passing.
-With so many family members visiting from out of state, the pizza was a blessing.
-We were all happy to be able to eat together at home without figuring out what to eat.
+The pizza was a blessing, with many family members visiting from out of state.
+We were happy to eat together at home without figuring out what to eat.
 Also, thank you for coming to the funeral.

 #4 My family is thankful for the meals provided when my husband passed away.
-This has been a very difficult time for us.
-The children were glad to have some of their favorite comfort foods on hand.
+This has been a tough time for us.
+The children were glad to have some of their favorite comfort foods.
 Your support has been a bright spot for all of us.

 #5 The casseroles you provided for the meal after the funeral were great.
 The enchilada and lasagna casseroles were big hits.
 Thank you for giving us this comfort food.